 IMPORTANT: If you decided to stencil in your laundry room, and use an oil-based primer/paint, do not run your dryer while using it and for (at least) 24 after it has dried!
 The vapors are likely flammable, which is why you certainly don’t want to run it while priming/painting, and running your dryer too soon afterwards will cause your clothes to smell like kerosene.
 Yuck!

 I also bought the welcome mat to put in front of the washing machine… I originally wanted a jute rug, but couldn’t find one in the right size for the right price.
 Instead I found this cutie mat at Target for $13.
+(It seems they are no longer available, but here is something similar).

 Goal 3: Create A Surround for the Utility Sink